ahiyantra/miscellaneous-studies/automated_testing_(InfT6027)/README_WEB.md

 # main issues:

-the website hits unsuspecting users with full page advertisements;
+the website can hit unsuspecting users with full page advertisements;